sandeepmistry/arduino-LoRa/API.md

 * `reset` - set to `-1` to omit this pin

+#### Pin dio0 interrupt callbacks

+The dio0 pin can be used for transmission finish callback and/or receiving callback, check `onTxDone` and `onReceive`.

 ### Set SPI interface

 Override the default SPI interface used by the library. **Must** be called before `LoRa.begin()`.